How to Install Drop Ceiling Tiles

 Ceilume's Feather-Light Ceiling Tiles are available in translucent vinyl in addition to our opaque colors and finishes.
-Translucent ceiling tiles can be installed directly under lighting fixtures, or throughout the entirety of your grid for a fully-illuminated ceiling.
+Luminous Ceiling Tiles can be installed directly under lighting fixtures, or throughout the entirety of your grid for a fully-illuminated ceiling.

 For best results, install your translucent ceiling tiles at least 6" below your lighting fixtures, and use your tiles in conjunction with AcoustoTherm® Backpanels.